Fresh look at the effects of gravitational tidal forces on a freely-falling quantum particle: Introduction

 where $n$ is a positive integer.
 Note that, although it was not done so in Ref.\,\cite{QBounce2003}, we have, for later reference, explicitly shown here the appearance of the ratio $m_g^2/m_i$ as opposed to an isolated ratio $m_g/m_i$.
 Now, physically, the emergence of this quantization condition in the energy spectrum of the particle can be understood as originating from the nonlocality of the wavefunction.
 In fact, the latter ``feels" simultaneously the lower boundary condition $\psi(0)=0$, imposed on it by the presence of the horizontal flat surface from below, and the ``pushing" down of the gravitational force from above.
 The effect of gravity on the quantum particle does not seem thus to differ much from the particle-in-a-box effect, which is mainly due to the spatial extension of the wavefunction.

 When we know that real gravity exhibits tidal forces, in contrast to the one due to an accelerated frame, it becomes clear that the spatial extension of the wavefunction has not been fully exploited in such a study.
 Indeed, the effect of gravitational tidal forces on the freely-falling quantum particle is simply ignored.
-As far as we know, apart from Refs.\,\cite{Speliotopoulos,Davies} (and Ref.\,\cite{Gabel}, where tidal-force terms in curved spacetime have been exposed in detail, but their consequences remained unexplored), the effects of tidal forces on the free fall of quantum objects have not been systematically considered in the literature.
-One of our two goals in the present paper is to fill this gap in the literature.
+For works on tidal-force effects on quantum systems, see, e.g., Refs.\,\cite{Speliotopoulos,Davies,R3,R4,R5,R6,R7,R8}, as well as Ref.\,\cite{Gabel} where tidal-force terms in curved spacetime have been exposed in detail but their consequences remained unexplored.
+One of our two goals in the present paper is to contribute to the existing literature on this subject by systematically carrying out a detailed investigation of three new different configurations of a quantum system under the influence of gravitational tidal forces.

 Of course, it is evident that tidal forces can only bring very weak effects on the dynamics of a freely-falling quantum object.
 Nevertheless, it is very interesting and very important to investigate them more rigorously at the theoretical level as they might very well become, sooner than expected, accessible at the experimental level as well.
 For, as far as we can tell, only tidal forces allow us to distinguish between gravity and acceleration.
 As such, investigating the effects of tidal forces promises to shed more light on the (non)equivalence between gravitational effects and inertial effects at the quantum level.
 The second goal of the present paper is specifically to take into account the effects of tidal forces on the free fall of a quantum particle to come up with new perspectives on the equivalence principle at the quantum level.
 At first sight, this proposal might seem meaningless and at odds with what we saw above concerning the locality requirement in Einstein's equivalence principle.
 It turns out, however, that in contrast to focusing on point-like systems, the effect of gravitational tidal forces at the quantum level brings a new life to the distinction ---\! already offered by Newtonian gravity\! --- between the two concepts of mass thanks to the extended nature of the wavefunction.